Herbertkartel/alx-low_level_programming/0x08-recursion/README.md

-a function that compares two strings and returns 1
+A function that compares two strings and returns 1